icopy-site/awesome/docs/awesome/awesome-docker.md

 ### PaaS

 - [Atlantis](https://github.com/ooyala/atlantis) :skull: - Atlantis is an Open Source PaaS for HTTP applications built on Docker and written in Go
-- [caprover](https://github.com/caprover/caprover) - [previously known as CaptainDuckDuck] Automated Scalable Webserver Package (https://github.com/veggiemonk/awesome-docker/blob/master/automated Docker+nginx) - Heroku on Steroids
+- [caprover](https://github.com/caprover/caprover) - [previously known as CaptainDuckDuck] Automated Scalable Webserver Package (automated Docker+nginx) - Heroku on Steroids
 - [Convox Rack](https://github.com/convox/rack) - Convox Rack is open source PaaS built on top of expert infrastructure automation and devops best practices.
 - [Dcw](https://github.com/pbertera/dcw) - Docker-compose SSH wrapper: a very poor man PaaS, exposing the docker-compose and custom-container commands defined in container labels.
-- [Dokku](https://github.com/dokku/dokku) - Docker powered mini-Heroku that helps you build and manage the lifecycle of applications (https://github.com/veggiemonk/awesome-docker/blob/master/originally by [@progrium][progrium])
+- [Dokku](https://github.com/dokku/dokku) - Docker powered mini-Heroku that helps you build and manage the lifecycle of applications (originally by [@progrium][progrium])
-- [Empire](https://github.com/remind101/empire) - A PaaS built on top of Amazon EC2 Container Service (https://github.com/veggiemonk/awesome-docker/blob/master/ECS)
+- [Empire](https://github.com/remind101/empire) - A PaaS built on top of Amazon EC2 Container Service (ECS)
 - [Exoframe](https://github.com/exoframejs/exoframe) - A self-hosted tool that allows simple one-command deployments using Docker
 - [Flynn](https://github.com/flynn/flynn) - A next generation open source platform as a service
 - [Nanobox](https://github.com/nanobox-io/nanobox) :heavy_dollar_sign: - An application development platform that creates local environments that can then be deployed and scaled in the cloud.